KUL-recon-lab/course_nucmed_tech/04_data_acquisition.md

 % ----------------------

 Just like the gamma camera, the PET camera uses a primary energy window to reject photons with an energy that is clearly different from 511 keV.
-However, the energy resolution of current PET systems is poorer than that of the gamma camera (15{math}`\ldots`20%).
+However, the energy resolution of current PET systems is poorer than that of the gamma camera (ca 10%).
 Unfortunately, with poorer energy resolution, scatter correction based on an additional energy window is less accurate.
 The reason is that the center of the scatter window C2 has to be shifted farther away from the primary energy peak, here 511 keV.
 Hence, the photons in that window have lost more energy, implying that they have been scattered over larger angles.
 Consequently, they are a poorer estimate of the scatter inside the primary window, which has been scattered over smaller angles.

 For that reason, PET systems use a different approach to scatter correction.
 As will be seen in chapter [](06_transmission_scan.md), PET scanners are capable of measuring the attenuation coefficients of the patient body.
 This can be used to calculate an estimate of the Compton scatter contribution, if an estimate of the tracer distribution is available, and if the characteristics of the PET system are known.
 Such computations are done with Monte Carlo simulation.
 The simulator software “emits” photons in a similar way as nature does: more photons are emitted where more activity is present, and the photons are emitted in random (pseudo-random in the software) directions.
 In a similar way, photon-electron interactions are simulated, and each photon is followed until it is detected or lost for detection (e.g. because it flies in the wrong direction).
 This must be repeated for a sufficient amount of photons, in order to generate a reasonable estimate of the scatter contribution.
 Various clever tricks have been invented to accelerate the computations, such that the whole procedure can be done in a few minutes.